Why Your Cigar Tastes Bitter (And How to Fix It)

 • Smoking pace

-If any of these go off—even slightly—the flavour collapses.
+If any of these are off, even slightly, the flavour collapses.

 7 Reasons Your Cigar Tastes Bad (And How to Fix Each One)